Create and Upload a Dataset

 Often times, it might not be practical to upload datasets to FloydHub from your local machine.
 For example, your upload speeds might be too slow, or you just don't want to download a large dataset from the internet just to upload it again.

-If your data is already available on the internet, then you can create a dataset directly on FloydHub.
+If your data is already available on the internet, then you can create a dataset directly on FloydHub using Workspaces.

-You can create a terminal session on FloydHub.
-Here are the quick steps:
+You can create a terminal session on FloydHub within any of your running Workspaces.

 Here is an example that downloads a CSV with details about members of the United States Congress